Now that you know what your school’s strengths are, the next step is marketing them to the community.

 Again, while these are excellent qualities, expectations won’t bring parents to your school’s door and only your school’s door.
 It will bring them to your school’s door as well as to the doors of other faith-based schools that are in their area.
 In this respect, a faith-based school’s greatest competition is not necessarily the local public school, but perhaps other faith-based schools in your community.

 Moreover, if two or more faith-based schools have the same “Big 3” strengths, the school the parents choose will usually be the one that has the lowest tuition – and price is something that you don’t even want to get into with a marketing mindset (even though it’s one of the 4 P’s of Marketing).
 That’s something which has to be dealt with in the enrollment process.

 The map to the right shows the location of four Catholic schools about 15 years ago.
 School A is about a mile and a half away from school B, while school C is about 2 miles from school A. From those measurements, you can see that school D is about a mile from school A, but about 3 mile drive to get there from school C.

-About nine years ago, schools A, B, and C were merged into one school, located at school A’s location.
+About 14 years ago, schools A, B, and C were merged into one school, located at school A’s location.
 Why?
 It’s the midpoint.
 Makes all the sense in the world, right?

 The interesting phenomenon is that schools A, B and C all charged tuition, so the merged school at location A did too.
-However, School D does not charge tuition!
+However, School D did not charge tuition!
 In order to attend school D, a family must be a member of the parish, and contribute to support the parish.